alex-calderwood/msu-data-mining-project/svo/README.md

 # Directory Info

-This directory should house the stanford parser in a folder entitled stanford-parser-full-2015-12-09 in order for the scripts that will be housed here to run.Obtain the Stanford Parser at http://nlp.stanford.edu/software/lex-parser.shtml#Download

-- Alex
+This directory currently includes a Jpype interface to the Stanford Parser which I cannot get to work, as well as a working access to coreNLP, which includes the parser.
+The directory is an IntelliJ project, and uses Maven to fetch the coreNLP dependency.